Sinking of the Rainbow Warrior: French agents

 In September 2015, TVNZ's Sunday programme tracked down Jean-Luc Kister, one of the two bombers.
 Kister, who retired from the DGSE in about 2000, admitted his lead role and feelings of responsibility for the lethal attack.
-He also pointed to the French President, as commander of the armed forces and intelligence services assigned the operation.
+He also pointed to the French president, as commander of the armed forces and intelligence services assigned the operation.
 Reporter John Hudson, who spent two days with Kister in France, said that Kister "wanted an opportunity to talk about his role in the bombing...
 It has been on his conscience for 30 years.
 He said to us, 'secret agents don't talk', but he is talking.
 I think he wanted to be understood."
 Kister considered the mission "a big, big failure".

 Rainbow Warrior memorial

-Built between the years 1988 and 1990, a memorial for the Rainbow Warrior was created by New Zealand sculptor Chris Booth.
+Built between 1988 and 1990, a memorial for the Rainbow Warrior was created by New Zealand sculptor Chris Booth.
 The memorial was erected in Matauri Bay in Northland, New Zealand.
 It was commissioned by Ngati Kura and New Zealand China Clays.